YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter10.md

 ### bind

-bind this to a object and return a new function instance.
+bind `this` to a function and return that binded function as a new function.

 ```js
 let o = {